 By including certain conditions and applying fairness techniques in generative AI algorithms, we can make them more resistant to bias.

 One of the examples is assigning different weights to different data points at the model pre-training stage.
-A data point from a minority group might be assigned a higher weight than a data point from a majority group, which prevents the model from learning to favor one group over another.
+A data point from a minority group might be assigned a higher weight than a data point from a majority group.
+This prevents the model from learning to favor one group over another.
 While such a solution works well with classification tasks, it may not be enough in more complex tasks such as text- or image generation.

 Reinforcement Learning from Human Feedback (RLHF)